Karen Traviss: Halo

-She wrote, with Eric Nylund and Tobias S. Buckell and other authors, the short story collection Halo Evolutions: Essential Tales of the Halo Universe, which was released in November 2009.
+She wrote, with Eric Nylund and Tobias S. Buckell and other authors, the short story Human Weakness in Halo Evolutions: Essential Tales of the Halo Universe, which was released in November 2009.

 On 21 July 2010 Traviss announced on her blog that she had signed a multi-book deal to write novels set in the Halo universe.
 The first book is set after the events of Halo: Ghosts of Onyx, and is a continuation of that story line.
 Explaining why she had agreed to write in the Halo universe, Traviss said that "Believe it or not, I really have found the backbone to turn down other series featuring heavily armoured, unfeasibly cannoned-up chaps struggling to find their place in an unfriendly world.
 I'm not a soft touch for any old bloke with a codpiece, people.
 But this is Halo.
 There's an awkward and upsetting moral dilemma at the heart of the story, and if there's something I can't resist more than money, it's exploring moral dilemmas.
 (With big weapons, naturally.)
 You haven't spotted it?
 Pay attention at the back, there.
 There is a story."

 Traviss has written comic books as well.
 She began with a stint on Gears of War before moving on to Batman: Arkham Unhinged.
 In 2014 she began writing G.I.
 Joe comics for IDW Publishing.